 What do you want to accomplish in 2018?
 Would you like to lose some weight?
 Build up some muscle?
 Work more exercise into your daily routine?
 Eat healthier?
 Take more time off?

 Whatever your resolution might be, odds are that by the time February comes around, you’ll have already abandoned it.
-Statistics show that only about eight percent of people keep their New Year’s resolutions, and by the second month of the year, about 80 percent of those who set resolutions have already given up on them.
+Statistics show that only about 8 percent of people keep their New Year’s resolutions and, by the second month of the year, about 80 percent of those who set resolutions have already given up on them.

 There are a number of reasons.
-Sometimes we bite off more than we can chew.
+Sometimes, we bite off more than we can chew.
 Sometimes stressful things happen that throw us off our game.
-Other times we simply don’t have the willpower to keep resisting what we’re trying to resist day after day.
+Other times, we don’t have the willpower to keep resisting what we’re trying to resist day after day.